 Mental stress activates your sympathetic nervous system, signaling your body to go into "fight-or-flight" mode.

-During this reaction, stress hormones are released and you experience the physical symptoms of stress — your heart beats faster, you breathe quicker and your blood vessels constrict.
+During this reaction, stress hormones are released and you experience physical symptoms such as a faster heartbeat, quicker breathing and constricted blood vessels.

 Deep breathing exercises can help activate your parasympathetic nervous system, which controls the relaxation response.

 There are several types of deep breathing exercises, including diaphragmatic breathing, abdominal breathing, belly breathing and paced respiration.